New Employee Benefits Information

 Timing is everything!

-As a new employee with a health coverage waiting period you have 31 days to enroll in optional benefits and 60 days to enroll in health insurance.
-If you don’t enroll in certain coverage within your first 31 days, you may be required to submit proof of good health, called evidence of insurability (EOI.)
+As a new employee with a health coverage waiting period you have 31 days to enroll in optional benefits and 60 days to enroll in or change health insurance.
+If you don’t enroll in certain optional coverage within your first 31 days, you may be required to submit evidence of insurability (EOI).
 Don’t miss your opportunity to enroll in these important benefits.

 You must take action within your first 60 days of employment if you:

-If you don’t enroll your dependents or don’t enroll yourself as a part-time employee, or if you don’t change health plans within your first 60 days of employment, you will have to wait for Summer Enrollment or a qualifying life event (QLE) to take these actions.
+If you don’t enroll your dependents or don’t enroll yourself as a part-time employee, or if you don’t change health plans or opt out of health coverage within your first 60 days of employment, you will have to wait for Summer Enrollment or a qualifying life event (QLE) to take these actions.

+Most new employees have a 60- to 90-day waiting period before their health coverage begins.
+However, if you are already enrolled in Texas Employees Group Benefits Program (GBP) health insurance when you start working, you might not have to wait.
 If you do not have a waiting period, you will have 31 days to make health coverage changes if you choose to do so.
-Those changes will begin the first day of the next month.
-However, if you transferred as an employee from one GBP entity to another with no break in service, start your job on the first day of the month and change your health coverage that day, the change takes place immediately.
+In most cases, those changes will begin the first day of the next month.
+However, if you transferred between entities that both participate in the GBP with no break in service, start your job on the first day of the month and change your health coverage that day, the change takes place immediately.

-Every employee who enrolls in a GBP health plan receives Basic Term Life and Accidental Death & Dismemberment (AD&D) Insurance.
+Every employee who enrolls in a GBP health plan qualifies for Basic Term Life and Accidental Death & Dismemberment (AD&D) Insurance.
 Each policy is worth $5,000.
 This coverage is not available to family members.
 The state pays 100% of the Basic Term Life and AD&D Insurance for eligible full-time employees.

-Securian (formerly known as Minnesota Life) is the administrator for Basic Term Life and AD&D Insurance.
+Securian Financial is the insurer for Basic Term Life and AD&D Insurance.

 ERS manages a defined-benefit retirement plan for employees of State of Texas agencies.
 Eligible employees begin contributing to the ERS Retirement Trust Fund on their first day of employment.
-Eligible employees’ retirement contributions, currently 9.5% of salary, are withdrawn from their monthly paychecks before tax.
-Contributions begin with the first paycheck.
+Eligible employees’ retirement contributions are withdrawn from their monthly paychecks before tax.
+Contributions are 6% or 9.5%, depending on when the employee started work at a state agency, and begin with the first paycheck.
 The State of Texas and agency employers also contribute to Trust Fund on behalf of eligible employees – currently a total of 10% of each employee’s salary.
-When you are eligible to retire, you will get a monthly payment from ERS for the rest of your life, no matter how long you live.
-Learn more about retirement eligibility and how your retirement benefits are calculated.
+When you are vested and eligible to retire, you will get a monthly payment from ERS for the rest of your life, no matter how long you live.
+Learn more about your State of Texas Retirement.

 Learn how ERS retirement is a good deal for members, the state and taxpayers.

-In addition to the mandatory ERS retirement program, eligible employees can contribute to a Texa$aver 401(k) and/or 457 retirement savings account.
-Texa$aver offers a variety of investment options at lower-than-average fees to help employees add to their ERS retirement income, for greater financial security when they stop working.
-Learn about the three-legged stool of retirement income.
-If you choose a tax-deferred Texa$aver account, you also can save money on income taxes.
+In addition to the mandatory State of Texas Retirement program, eligible employees can contribute to a Texa$aver 401(k) and/or 457 retirement savings account.
+Texa$aver offers a variety of investment options at lower-than-average fees to help employees add to their State of Texas Retirement annuity, for greater financial security when they stop working.
+In addition, if you choose a tax-deferred Texa$aver account, you can save money on income taxes while you're working.

-If you work at a participating agency, you are automatically enrolled in a Texa$aver 401(k), contributing 1% of every paycheck to a Wells Fargo Target Date Fund.
+If you work at a participating agency, you are automatically enrolled in a Texa$aver 401(k), contributing 1% of every paycheck to a target date fund.
 You can opt out of Texa$aver and stop your contribution at any time.
-You also can choose to contribute more to your Texa$aver account, change how your Texa$aver account is invested or open a 457 account.
+You also can contribute more to your Texa$aver account, change how your Texa$aver account is invested or open a 457 account.